bwilliams2/pyNSRDB/README.md

 # pyNRSDB
-Community-created functional Python interface for the [National Solar Radiation Database](https://nsrdb.nrel.gov/) (NSRDB) API made created and supported by [National Renewable Energy Laboratory](https://www.nrel.gov/) (NREL).
+Community-created functional Python interface for the [National Solar Radiation Database](https://nsrdb.nrel.gov/) (NSRDB) API from the [National Renewable Energy Laboratory](https://www.nrel.gov/) (NREL).

 Simplifies requests to API and automates processing of response data in CSV and Zip file formats.